ViktorB979/-hello-world-/readme.txt

-Hello, ma name is Viktor.
+Hello, my name is Viktor.
+Bolotayev is my last name.